Want to keep hunger at bay? Add these to your shopping list

 Instead of the white, more processed versions, swap to the darker side!

 Choose wholegrain or brown rice or whole wheat pasta instead.
-They may take a little longer to cook but give you wholegrain goodness with little difference in taste or texture from the lower fibre white version.
+They may take a little longer to cook but give you wholegrain goodness with little difference in taste or texture when compared with the lower fibre white version.

 Wholegrain foods contain more fibre and other nutrients and as they take longer to digest we release their energy more slowly, which helps us feel fuller, for longer.